tailrecursion/hlisp-starter/README.md

   `script/cljsrepl`
 * `M-x run-lisp` and you should see an inferior-lisp buffer running a ClojureScript REPL.
-* Visit or reload [http://localhost:4000/](http://localhost:4000/).
-The
+* Visit or reload [http://localhost:4000/](http://localhost:4000/) in
-  browser should then connect to the REPL.
+  the browser to connect the REPL to the browser.

 ### Vi